-The A1 is the big one of this Fallknivenfamily, and it meant for serious survival enthusiasts.
+The A1 is the big one of this Fallknivenfamily, and it is meant for serious survival enthusiasts.
 With its almost a quarter-inch thick and full tang laminated VG-10 blade, the Fallkniven A1 provides over 500 pounds of lateral breaking strength, being strong almost beyond reason.

 On the other hand, its weight with the excellent balance provided exceptional chopping ability, way more than I’ve ever expected from a knife of this size.

 Like its brothers, it also sports a convex grind, mostly suitable for dressing and skinning, providing fine work.
-The overall quality of the materials, sleek design, and craftsmanship make it a real beauty of this knife family.
+The overall quality of the materials, sleek design, and craftsmanship make it the real beauty of this knife family.

 Having said that, do not judge it on its extraordinary looks, cause this thing outperforms all other knives in its class very easily.